-(a) The assistance group where a member is serving a permanent disqualification penalty due to an intentional program violation under the former aid to families with dependent children program.
+(a) An assistance group where a member is serving a permanent disqualification penalty due to an intentional program violation under the former aid to families with dependent children program.

-(b) The assistance group with a minor parent or pregnant minor, as set forth in section 5107.24 of the Revised Code.
+(b) The assistance group with a minor parent or pregnant minor, as described in section 5107.24 of the Revised Code.
 The protective payment continues until the minor marries, turns eighteen years of age, or the adult parent, specified relative, custodian or legal guardian cannot or will not continue as the protective payee.
-Protective payments are not required for a minor residing in an adult-supervised supportive living arrangement as set forth in section 5107.24 of the Revised Code.
+Protective payments are not required for a minor residing in an adult-supervised supportive living arrangement as described in section 5107.24 of the Revised Code.

-(c) The assistance group has a money mismangement situation.
-"Money mismanagement" is defined as a demonstrated inability to manage funds.
+(c) The assistance group has a money mismangement situation which means a demonstrated inability to manage funds.
 A determination of mismanagement shall not be made solely on the fact that bills are not paid in a timely manner.
 The following are examples of money mismanagement situations and are not all inclusive: